 |Support Services »||Occupational Therapy »||Oncology Care Model »|

 Upon arrival, our Patient Schedulers will greet you and ask for your driver’s license or current photo ID, your insurance card(s), and the completed enclosed forms.
 They will scan your cards and completed patient forms into your electronic chart.
 They will also ask to take your picture for your chart so our medical staff can easily identify you.
-You will then complete the check in process and pay your co-pay by using our electronic tablet.
+You will then complete the check in process.

 A Medical Assistant will then greet you to obtain your vital signs and review your current medications with you.
 Due to potential drug interactions, it is important for you to know all of your current medications or bring the bottles with you.
 Please include vitamins, herbals, and over-the-counter medications.

 Your physician will review and complete your health history, followed by a physical exam if indicated.
 He/she will discuss your diagnosis and management plan.
 If you have any questions about your diagnosis and/or treatment, please let your physician know; we encourage you to ask questions.
 If your physician recommends treatment, it will be done in the treatment area of the clinic.
 In most cases treatment will not be started on your first visit, unless your physician has already discussed this with you.